f-dangel/cockpit/docs/source/examples/02_advanced_fmnist.rst

 .. literalinclude:: ../../../examples/02_advanced_fmnist.py
    :language: python
    :linenos:
-   :lines: 19-27
+   :lines: 19-28
    :lineno-start: 19

 **Cockpit** allows you to fully customize what and how often you want to track it.

 Instead of using a pre-defined configuration, here, we customize our set of quantities.
-We use four quantities, the :class:`~cockpit.quantities.GradNorm`, the :class:`~cockpit.quantities.Distance`, the :class:`~cockpit.quantities.UpdateSize`, and the :class:`~cockpit.quantities.GradHist1d`.
-For each quantity we use a different rate of tracking, e.g., we track the distance and update size in every step, but the gradient norms only every second step.
+We use five quantities, the :class:`~cockpit.quantities.GradNorm`, the :class:`~cockpit.quantities.Distance` and :class:`~cockpit.quantities.UpdateSize`, the :class:`~cockpit.quantities.HessMaxEV` and the :class:`~cockpit.quantities.GradHist1d`.
+For each quantity we use a different rate of tracking, e.g., we track the distance and update size in every step, but the largest eigenvalue of the Hessian only every third step.
 We further customize the gradient histogram by specifying that we only want to use 10 different ``bins``.

 Additional BackPACK Extensions